 “I’ve been trying to get our students to understand that to avoid plagiarism they need to cite correctly.
-That is why I subscribed to Cite them right – it is a brilliant partner to the print book and as it is online will be more widely used and is available to all at any time, which relieves the demand on the print book.
-The videos are visually engaging on relevant topics such as the benefits of citation as well as the risks of plagiarism, and will be useful as another means of getting the message through.
+That is why I subscribed to Cite Them Right – it is a brilliant partner to the print book and as it is online will be more widely used and is available to all at any time, which relieves the demand for the print book.
+The videos are visually engaging on relevant topics such as the benefits of citation as well as the risks of plagiarism and will be useful as another means of getting the message through.
 I was also impressed that students can get to practice citing in different formats, using different source types, with the ‘You Try’ box and send the citations to themselves – it is a very clever tool to help them become confident at citation.
-I hope that Cite them right will help teaching staff support students, and support the students outside of class.
-Cite them right is a good investment as it applies across all subject areas and will help a lot of them get into good practice before they progress into HE where citation is vital.”
-Rebecca Hill, LRC Librarian, Learning Resources Manager & Literacy Champion, Huddersfield New college
+I hope that Cite Them Right will help to teach staff support students, and support the students outside of class.
+Cite Them Right is a good investment as it applies across all subject areas and will help a lot of them get into good practice before they progress into HE where citation is vital.”
+Rebecca Hill, LRC Librarian, Learning Resources Manager & Literacy Champion, Huddersfield New College

-“We are a well established British Curriculm secondary school based in the Middle East and are now six months into our Cite Them Right subscription.
+“We are a well-established British Curriculum secondary school based in the Middle East and are now six months into our Cite Them Right subscription.
 The ability to access usage statistics for Cite Them Right is further confirmation that the resource is being used and therefore a welcome addition to our bank of online resources.
-Our 6th Form students and those also undertaking the Extended Project Qualification now have a tool that not only helps them build the reference in the correct way but also serves as an instructional exercise in the process of learning how to do this.
+Our 6th Form students and those also undertaking the Extended Project Qualification now have a tool that not only helps them build the reference correctly but also serves as an instructional exercise in the process of learning how to do this.
 The fact that there are examples of both what the reference should look like in text as well as in the Bibliography is also a benefit.
-As a EPQ mentor over the past years, it was clearly evident in the way referencing was presented in papers that there was a need for this type of resource.
+As an EPQ mentor over the past years, it was evident in the way referencing was presented in papers that there was a need for this type of resource.
 Highly recommended.”
 Librarian, Anon

 IP Authentication, Referring URL, Single Sign-on